ynixt/shared-finances/README.md

 ## Demo

-You can freely use this project on https://financas.gabrielsilva.dev/.
+You can freely use this project on https://finances.gabrielsilva.dev/.

 ## Technologies

 ### Backend
-- Spring 3
+- Kotlin + SpringBoot 3
 - Firebase auth

 ### Frontend